HoangNguyen55/A.I.D.A/docs/design.md

     4) "The answer is..."
     5) Steps:
        - Input is fed to AI
-       - Output is sent to Google
-       - AI reads first result
-    7) Google may supply an infobox or a clip of a video, it would read the infobox instead or play the video
+       - It responses with answers
+    7) "This thing is...", "it is...", etc...
-    8) Exceptions: No internet connection, or no results
+    8) Exceptions: give the wrong information, or it dont know.
 1. Playing music
     1) Users
     2) Voice Command